Ethan-Software-Developer/SQL-Practice/README.txt

-I have completed C programming course
+I have completed a SQL Tutorial